gontainer/gontainer/docs/DECORATORS.md

     arguments: ["@logger"]
 ```

-A decorator must have at least one argument.
+A decorator must have at least 1 argument.
 The first one is always an instance of `container.DecoratorPayload`,
-tt holds the information about the used tag, the service name, and the created service we aim to decorate.
+it holds the information about the used tag, the service name, and the created service we aim to decorate.
 More arguments can be passed using `arguments`.

 ```go